These standards are laid

 Tripura, Garhwal, Sikkim, local tribes of Andaman and Nicobar

-(ii) And upto 2 cm in case of candidates from
+(ii) And upto 2 cm in case of candidates

 The minimum acceptable weight that candidate of a particular